 - Kuitto, K. & Salonen, J. & Helmdag, J. (2019) Perhevapaat työurariskinä?
 Trajektorianalyysi nuorten aikuisten työurapoluista [Family leaves as working life risks?
 Trajectory analysis of working life paths of young adults].
 Yhteiskuntapolitiikka 2:2019, 197–205.

 Ricky Kanabar (University of Bath) visited our research department in the spring of 2019 and worked in a collaboration project on the effects of changes in individual early pensions on retirement in Finland.
 Ricky also participated in our research seminar and gave a presentation on the effect of an increased UK State Pension Age on expected working life of employees.

-Kathrin Komp-Leukkunen (University of Helsinki) visited the Finnish Centre for Pensions in the autumn of 2016 for three months as a part of the Marie Curie programme.
-During her stay she conducted her study titled “Long-term effects of unemployment on older workers: Studying life-course influences in a social context”.
+Kathrin Komp-Leukkunen (LUT University) visited the Research Department of the Finnish Centre for Pensions in the autumn of 2016 for three months as a part of the Marie Curie programme.
+During her stay she familiarised herself with the research operations of the Finnish Centre for Pensions and the Finnish pension system and worked on a project on long-term effects of unemployment on older workers.
+Kathrin revisited our Research Department in October 2022.